forallrubrics/policies/PrivacyPolicy_TermsOfUse.md

 You can review the most current version of this Agreement by visiting https://www.forallrubrics.com/termsofuse/ The most current version will supersede all previous versions.
 By continuing to use the ForAllRubrics Service after changes are made, you agree to be bound by such changes.

-Description of ForAllRubrics Service

-The ForAllRubrics Service allows teachers to organize their classroom and student assessment information, and to share that information with students and parents.

-ForAllRubrics makes it possible to capture evidence of learning, assess, and communicate easily.
-The ability to do this anytime, anywhere saves valuable time and money.
-ForAllRubrics makes it possible for teachers to provide individualized learning for their students by reducing the time spent planning lessons, searching for resources, and recording specific student data.

 Eligibility